Jack Cartmell: Playing career

 An outside left, Cartmell began his career with spells at Huddersfield Town, Blackpool, Mardy and Abertillery, before the outbreak of the First World War in 1914 saw the suspension of competitive football the following year.
 Cartmell guested for Heart of Midlothian during the war and made 23 appearances, scoring two goals.

 After the armistice, Cartmell joined Southern League First Division club Brentford in 1919.
 He made 30 appearances during the Bees' first season of league football in 1920–21, before leaving at the end of the campaign.
 Cartmell ended his career with Southern League club Boscombe and made a brief return to the Football League with Gillingham during the 1923–24 season.

 Trainer career

-After his retirement from football in 1924, Cartmell remained at Gillingham as assistant to trainer Bob Kane.
+After his retirement as a player in 1924, Cartmell remained at Gillingham as assistant to trainer Bob Kane.
 Cartmell returned to Brentford in 1926, when he followed Kane, manager Harry Curtis and a number of Gillingham players to Griffin Park.
 He progressed to become the club's lead trainer and remained with the Bees until the mid-1950s.
 Cartmell was rewarded for his long service with a testimonial match against Hayes in April 1955.
 He became trainer of Athenian League club Hayes in the mid-1950s.